Minister of Energy and Natural Resources

-The minister of natural resources (ministre de l’énergie et des ressources naturelles) is the minister of the Crown in the Canadian Cabinet who is responsible for Natural Resources Canada (NRCan).
+The minister of energy and natural resources (ministre de l’énergie et des ressources naturelles) is the minister of the Crown in the Canadian Cabinet who is responsible for Natural Resources Canada (NRCan).

 In addition to NRCan, the minister oversees the federal government's natural resources portfolio, which includes Atomic Energy of Canada Limited, the Canada Energy Regulator, and the Canadian Nuclear Safety Commission, as well as the Canada-Newfoundland and Labrador Offshore and the Canada-Nova Scotia Offshore Petroleum Boards.
 The Energy Supplies Allocation Board and the Northern Pipeline Agency also report to the Minister as required.

-The current minister of natural resources is Jonathan Wilkinson, since October 26, 2021.
+The current minister of energy and natural resources is Tim Hodgson, since May 13, 2025.
 This position was established in 1995 under the Department of Natural Resources Act, S.C.
 1994, c.
 41, which merged the positions of the minister of energy, mines and resources and minister of forestry.

 History

 Prior to 1995, the responsibilities of the current natural resources portfolio were divided between the minister of energy, mines and resources and the minister of forestry, both posts which are now defunct.

 With the transfer of the Canadian Forest Service from the Department of Forestry to the Department of Agriculture, the forestry portfolio came under the minister of agriculture between 1984 and 1985, then back to the minister of the environment from 1985.
 It became a single department in 1989 and then designated to the minister of energy, mines and resources in 1990.

 In 1994, the Department of Natural Resources Act, S.C.
 1994, c.
 41, provided for the creation of the minister of natural resources, with authority to carry out matters previously undertaken by the minister of forestry and the minister of energy, mines and resources.